stone-ericm/trmnl_monarch/README.md

 - Verify the API URL is correct in TRMNL settings
 - Check Vercel function logs for errors
 - Ensure your Monarch account has transactions
+- For Google OAuth: Make sure your token is fresh

 ## Project Structure